abz95/Mocha_with_chai/README.md

 ## Reporting

 The project utilizes "mochaawesome" report for reporting.
-The report is generated in the root folder of this project when the suite is run.
+The report is generated in the "results" ddirectory when the suite runs.
 Please note that I've added my report to `.gitignore` as to prevent unnecessary repository clutter.